jundalisay/spblist/content/en/material/principles/intro/chapter-10.md

 We can think of the physical universe (with spacetime) as a giant computer memory that generates virtual objects.

 The stream of ideas from the aethereal layer enter this virtual reality through specific placeholder blocks or nodes in this universe-RAM or universal-memory.  <!-- combination of 1's and 0's that stream down into physical space do it through  in the mind or memory of the universe. --> This is to maintain the identity of each idea and not let it get mixed up with other ideas.

+{{< q a="Descartes" c="The World Simplified" >}}
+Before God divided it, the pure aether was singular.
+When it began to be divided, its division began in one part and spread out to all its parts as equally as it could.
+However, this equality of division could not be perfect..
+Instead, each division happened as circular motions with different centers.
+This is because God gave each particle a different motion.
+Nearer the centers, the particles were naturally less agitated and smaller.
+Farther from the centers, the particles were more agitated and larger..
+The strongest particles were the largest ones.
+These created the largest circles.
+{{< /q >}}

 For example, a smartphone has two kinds of memory:
 - Phone memory where the apps are run